e-picas/bash-utils/man/MANPAGE.7.md

 -   `-o pipefail`: do not mask pipeline's errors
 -   `-u`: throw error on unset variable usage
 -   `-T`: trap on DEBUG and RETURN are inherited by shell functions

+Run `help set` for a full list of bash *set* built-in available options.

 To make robust scripts, here are some reminders: